Publication: June 2025

 New Zealand Cloud Computing Market Outlook

 The New Zealand cloud computing market is undergoing a transformative phase, driven by increasing digital adoption, strategic infrastructure investments, and a growing focus on sustainability.
 With the launch of Microsoft’s first hyperscale cloud region in the country, New Zealand has achieved a major milestone in its digital transformation journey.
 This development underscores the market commitment to leveraging technology for enhanced efficiency, security, and scalability.
 The New Zealand cloud computing market growth is evident in the expanding contribution of cloud services to the national economy.
-Public cloud adoption in New Zealand is expected to add NZD 21 billion (approximately USD 13.8 billion) to the economy by 2026, creating 134,000 new jobs.
+Public cloud adoption in New Zealand is expected to add NZD 21 billion (approximately US$13.8 billion) to the economy by 2026, creating 134,000 new jobs.
 In 2022 alone, public cloud services contributed NZD 23.9 billion, accounting for nearly 6% of the country’s GDP.
 As businesses increasingly transition to cloud platforms, this trend is anticipated to accelerate, positioning New Zealand as a hub for digital transformation in the region.

 New Zealand Cloud Computing Market Trends